 Ultimately, a 2-0 lead over Joakim Noah’s Florida was Mason’s only lead of the night.
 A dozen baskets from beyond the three-point arc doomed Mason against the eventual champion Florida Gators in the Final Four game.
-Winning tournament games by an average of 16 points, Florida would go on to win the national championship in dominating fashion over UCLA.
+Winning NCAA Tournament games by an average of 16 points, Florida would go on to win the national championship in dominating fashion over UCLA.
 They would claim the title the following year as well.
 Mason would not go down easily as they put up a valiant fight.
 The final score was closer than the Florida-UCLA title game and few in the crowd at the Mason game ever counted them out.
 And from this point going forward, “every mid-major will feel like it has a chance to compete with the big boys.”

-In advancing to the Final Four, George Mason defeated the previous two National Champions – North Carolina (2005) and Connecticut (2004).
-GMU was the first team in the history of their league to be ranked in the Top 25 and their win over Michigan State marked the university’s first ever tournament victory.
+In advancing to the Final Four, George Mason defeated the previous two National Champions — North Carolina (2005) and Connecticut (2004).
+GMU was the first team in the history of their league to be ranked in the Top 25 and their win over Michigan State marked the university’s first ever NCAA Tournament victory.
 During the Final Four, an ESPN survey showed that 46 of the 50 states were cheering for Mason to win it all.
-Another survey showed that 90% of those surveyed had never heard of George Mason prior to the tournament.
+Another survey showed that 90% of those surveyed had never heard of George Mason prior to March Madness.
 One guy who filled out a bracket somehow picked all four Final Four teams.
 When asked why on earth he picked George Mason, he responded, “Oh, that was a mistake.
 I thought I was picking George Washington.”

-And Jim Larranaga, their fearless intellect at the helm of the program, who earlier in the season wrote articles in the local paper and helped establish a “Patriots Rewards” program (free campus meals in exchange for attending a game) to increase lackluster attendance, had made millions of Americans George Mason Patriot faithful, if only for a while.
+And Jim Larranaga, their fearless leader at the helm of the program, who earlier in the season wrote articles in the local paper and helped establish a “Patriots Rewards” program (free campus meals in exchange for attending a game) to increase lackluster attendance, had made millions of Americans George Mason Patriot faithful, if only for a while.
 The team had come a long way from their opening game at Lawrence Joel Coliseum where only a few dozen fans showed and Larranaga’s every word echoed through the deserted building.
 Said Larranaga to one of his assistants during their improbable run, “We’re not just an at-large team, we’re an at-extra-large.
 And if we win today, we’re going to be an at-extra-double-large.
 I can’t tell you how much fun I’m having.”
 The George Mason Patriots, that little engine that could, had, in no uncertain terms, given hope to Americans and inspired us to believe in the impossible dream coming true.
-The underdog had his day.
+The underdog had its day.